PierreBarrat/TreeKnit.jl/docs/src/options.md

 The TreeKnit cli has four level of verbosity that can be set with the `--verbosity-level <value>` option:
 - `-1` means no visible output
-- `0` means relatively little output: input file names, number of MCCs found, etc ...
-Less than 10 lines.
-(Default)
+- `0` means relatively little output: e.g. input file names, number of MCCs found,...
+The default options result in less than 10 lines.
-- `1` gives a bit more details about what's going on: the MCC inference process for each pair of trees is detailed
+- `1` gives slightly more details: e.g. the MCC inference process for each pair of trees is detailed
 - `2` gives a lot of information and is only useful for debugging and when using small trees

 The `--verbose` or `-v` flag set the verbosity to `1` instead of `0`.